acronimax/react-native-animated-image-loader/README.md

 </p>

 ## Intro
-A React Native core animated image loader to add a fancy and smooth image loader to enhancement your apps.
+A React Native core animated image loader to add a fancy and smooth image loader to enhancement your apps with no third dependency.

 ## Installation